|The University Arms. The OUP |

 But maybe this bit of verbiage-generation doesn't happen behind the paywall.
 The repetitive and unnecessarily verbose editorial may have been 'written' in response to a need to fill the space (about a third of the available – editorial – space).
 I'll never know.
 But I do recognize a tale told by an idiot, signifying nothing.
 Language changes.
 'Change and decay in all around I see.'
 It's a bit of a shame about the fate of the apostrophe.
 Life goes on.
 'Point final' as my old French master used to say at the end of a Dictée.
 I think it meant something like 'End of.'

 Update 2013.03.24 PS * I was right about peppering.
 The source is George Bernard Shaw, "Notes on the Clarendon Press Rules for Compositors and Readers."
 The Author, 1901.
 (It is a happy coincidence that Shaw's words come from a review of the forerunner of the very rules that I mentioned with respect to another bit of quaint arbitrariness – the italicized The in The Times though not in, for example, 'the New York Times'.)
 I have this information from a fuller and more reliable piece on the apostrophe than the Ostrop piece I cite in the main post.
 For fuller information, see here.
-I've taken this opportunity also to update the usage figures in the section that follows.

 * Update 2013.04.05: It's here.